amnezia-vpn/amnezia.org-content/docs/en/instructions/07_delete-servises-amnezia/07_delete-servises-amnezia.md

 ### Open the Amnezia home screen

-On the home screen at the bottom, click on the settings icon (far right).
+On the home screen at the bottom, click on the settings icon.

 ![instruction 1](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/07_delete-servises-amnezia/img/dsa_en_1.png)